-- C 1145 Terminology on Advanced Ceramics2 - C 1273 Test Method for Tensile Strength of Monolithic Advanced Ceramics at Ambient Temperatures2 - C 1322 Practice for Fractography and Characterization of Fracture Origins in Advanced Ceramics2 - E 4 Practices for Force Verification of Testing Machines3 - E 6 Terminology Relating to Methods of Mechanical Testing3 - E 83 Practice for Verification and Classification of Extensometers3 - E 337 Test Method for Measured Humidity with Psychrometer (the Measurement of Wet-and Dry-Bulb Temperatures)4 - E 467 Practice for Verification of Constant Amplitude Dynamic Forces in an Axial Fatigue Testing System3 - E 468 Practice for Presentation of Constant Amplitude Fatigue Test Results for Metallic Materials3 - E 739 Practice for Statistical Analysis of Linear or Linearized Stress-Life (S-N) and Strain-Life (ε -N) Fatigue Data3 - E 1012 Practice for Verification of Specimen Alignment Under Tensile Loading3 - E 1823 Terminology Related to Fatigue and Fracture Testing 3 - IEEE/ASTM SI 10 Standard for Use of the International System of Units (SI) (The Modern Metric System)5 - 2.2 Military Handbook: - MIL-HDBK-790 Fractography and Characterization of Fracture Origins in Advanced Structural Ceramics6
+- C 1145 Terminology of Advanced Ceramics2 - C 1275 Test Method for Monotonic Tensile Strength Testing of Continuous Fiber-Reinforced Advanced Ceramics with Solid Rectangular Cross-Section Specimens at Ambient Temperatures2 - D 3479 Test Methods for Tension-Tension Fatigue of Oriented Fiber, Resin Matrix Composites3 - D 3878 Terminology of High Modulus Reinforcing Fibers and Their Composites3 - E 4 Practices for Force Verification of Testing Machines4 - E 6 Terminology Relating to Methods of Mechanical Testing4 - E 83 Practice for Verification and Classification of Extensometers4 - E 337 Test Method for Measured Humidity with Psychrometer (Measurement of Wet-and Dry-Bulb Temperatures)5 - E 467 Practice for Verification of Constant Amplitude Dynamic Loads in an Axial Load Fatigue Testing Machine6 - E 468 Practice for Presentation of Constant Amplitude Fatigue Test Results for Metallic Materials6 - E 739 Practice for Statistical Analysis of Linear or Linearized Stress-Life (S-N) and Strain-Life (ε -N) Fatigue Data6 - E 1012 Practice for Verification of Specimen Alignment Under Tensile Loading4 - E 1823 Terminology Relating to Fatigue and Fracture Testing4 - IEEE/ASTM SI 10 Standard for Use of the International System of Units (SI) (The Modern Metric System)7

-3. Terminology
+3. Terminology Definitions

-3.1 Definitions-Definitions of terms relating to advanced ceramics, cyclic fatigue, and tensile testing as they appear in Terminology C 1145, Terminology E 1823, and Terminology E 6, respectively, apply to the terms used in this practice.
-Selected terms with definitions non-specific to this practice follow in 3.2 with the appropriate source given in parenthesis.
-Terms specific to this practice are defined in 3.3.
+- 3.1 Definitions: - 3.1.1 Definitions of terms relating to advanced ceramics, fiber-reinforced composites, tensile testing, and cyclic fatigue as they appear in Terminology C 1145, Terminology D 3878, Terminology E 6, and Terminology E 1823, respectively, apply to the terms used in this practice.
+Selected terms with definitions non specific to this practice follow in 3.2 with the appropriate source given in parenthesis.
+Terms specific to this practice are defined in.

-1 This practice is under the jurisdiction of ASTM Committee C28 on Advanced Ceramics and is the direct responsibility of Subcommittee C28.01 on Properties and Performance.
+$^{^{\}rm 1}$ This practice is under the jurisdiction of ASTM Committee C28 on Advanced Ceramics and is the direct responsibility of Subcommittee C28.07 on Ceramic Matrix Composites.

 Current edition approved October 10, 2001.
 Published January 2002.
-Originally published as C 1361-96.
-Last previous edition C 1361-96 (2001).
+Last previous edition C 1360-96.